shreyshahi/NGAmodels_2008/README.md

 Use
 ===

 See individual ground-motion model scripts to find the input and output specification for each function.
-The ground-motion model scripts automatically use the find_missing.m script to estimate the missing parameters (specified by -999).
+The ground-motion model scripts automatically use the find_missing.m script (to be implemented) to estimate the missing parameters (specified by -999).

-The find_missing.m script can be used independently too.
+The find_missing.m script (to be implemented) can be used independently too.
 See the comments in the script for input/output specifications.

 Handling of missing parameters